TwitchPlaysPokemon/tpp-core/TPP.Core/README.md

   credentials of some Twitch account that will be the chat bot.
   You can obtain an oauth token from [here](https://twitchapps.com/tmi/).
-- Add your name to `Chat.OperatorNames` to be able to do stuff requiring elevated privileges, for example issuing the `!stop` command.
+- Add your name to `Chat.OperatorNames` to be able to do stuff requiring elevated privileges, for example issuing the `!stopnew` command.
 - No chat messages are actually being sent by default.
   To change this, set `Chat.Channel` to some unpopulated twitch channel, preferably the bot's own channel, and add the channel name to `Chat.SuppressionOverrides`.